PoutineSyropErable/JetUML/readme.md

 On Mac:

 ```
-brew install bash # get's a newer version of bash
+# Start by getting a newer version of bash:
-/opt/homebrew/bin/bash ./JavaSetup.sh
-# or
-/usr/local/bin/bash ./JavaSetup.sh
-# use
+brew install bash
+# Then find bash location:
 brew --prefix bash
-# to find the location of bash install
+# So the command should be $<Brew bash path> ./JavaSetup.sh
+# ie: (probably one of the two)
+/opt/homebrew/bin/bash ./JavaSetup.sh # Apple Silicon
+/usr/local/bin/bash ./JavaSetup.sh    # Intel Macs
 ```

+Just install a new version of bash with whatever package manager you have, and use it.
+And if your package manager is dinosaur old and it can't give you a new enough version of bash, then figure out how to install a newer version of bash on your machine, compile from source if you need to.

+---

+# Making a GUI App Launcer

 the .desktop file is to launch it with a normal launche ( For linux only)